guifi/guifi-cxoln/CXOLN.en_US.md

 >+ **a.
 CXOLN**

++ **a.
+CXOLN**

 >    Els [Comuns de la Xarxa Oberta, Lliure i Neutral (CXOLN)](#cxoln) és un acord d'interconnexió entre iguals que serveix de contracte d'adhesió de cada participant amb el conjunt de a guifi.net i que és comú per a tothom que forma part de la xarxa.
 L'acord fa alhora les funcions de contracte d'adhesió i de llicència d'ús de la xarxa, esdevenint així una garantia per qui el subscriuen sobre quins son els termes i condicions aplicables i que son iguals per tothom.
 També es coneix amb les abreviacions "Comuns", "Comuns de la XOLN" o "CXOLN".

-+ **a.
-CXOLN**

-    The [CXOLN](#cxoln) (“Comuns de la Xarxa Oberta, Lliure i Neutral”, or XOLN in Catalan) is an agreement for the connections between peers that serves as a contract between each participant in the network as a whole, and is the same for each participant of the network.
-The agreement serves simultaneously a contract for participation in the network and as a license for use, becoming a guarantee for its subscribers regarding the applicable terms and conditions, which are the same for everyone.
-It is also known as “commons” or “free network commons”.
+    The [CXOLN](#cxoln),“_Comuns de la Xarxa Oberta, Lliure i Neutral_” (_Commons of the Open, Free and Neutral Network_), is an interconnection agreement between peers, which serves as a membership contract for each participant with the network as a whole, thus, it is shared by everyone who joins the network.
+This agreement serves both as a membership contract, as well as a license for using the network, thereby becoming a guarantee, for whom subscribes to it, on what the applicable Terms and Conditions are for everyone.
+It is also known as “Comuns” (_Commons_), "Comuns de la XOLN" (_Commons of the XOLN_) or "CXOLN".

 >+ **b.
 XOLN**

->    La Xarxa de Telecomunicacions Lliure, Oberta i Neutral (XOLN) és una infraestructura de telecomunicacions pública comunitària a la que s'apliquen els termes i condicions dels [Comuns de la XOLN](#cxoln), disponible al públic en general, de manera que quan els participants s'hi adhereixen, s'amplia.
-A través de la xarxa s'obté i alhora es subministra un servei de comunicacions electròniques amb els altres participants ja sigui directament o a través de la interconnexió amb altres xarxes.

 + **b.
 XOLN**

+>    La XOLN, _"Xarxa Oberta, Lliure i Neutral"_, és una infraestructura de telecomunicacions pública comunitària a la que s'apliquen els termes i condicions dels [Comuns de la XOLN](#cxoln), disponible al públic en general, de manera que quan els participants s'hi adhereixen, s'amplia.
+A través de la xarxa s'obté i alhora es subministra un servei de comunicacions electròniques amb els altres participants ja sigui directament o a través de la interconnexió amb altres xarxes.

-    The Neutral, Open and Free Telecommunications Network (the “Xarxa de Telecomunicacions Oberta, Lliure I Neutral” in Catalan) is a public community telecommunications infrastructure regulated by the terms and conditions of the “XLON Compact”, which is publicly available, in a way that when new participants join it expands.
-Through the network the participant obtains and simultaneously provides electronic communication services with the rest of participants, directly or via the interconnection with other networks.
+    The XOLN, _"Xarxa Oberta, Lliure i Neutral"_ (_Open, Free and Neutral Network_), is a public community-managed telecommunications infrastructure regulated by the terms and conditions of the [CXOLN](#cxoln), which are publicly available so that when new participants join, `it|the XOLN` expands.
+Through the network one obtains, and simultaneously provides, electronic communication services with the rest of participants, be it directly or via an interconnection with other networks.

 >    Quan en aquest document es menciona "la xarxa" de forma genèrica o l'abreviació "XOLN", es refereix a la Xarxa Oberta, Lliure i Neutral, i es defineix així perquè:

-    In this document the term “the network” refers to the Neutral, Open and Free Telecommunications Network, defined this way because:
+    When throughout this document the generic term “the network” or the acronym "XOLN" is used, they refer to the "Xarxa Oberta, Lliure i Neutral"_ (_Open, Free and Neutral Network_), which is thus defined as:

->    1. És **oberta** perquè s'ofereix universalment a la participació de tothom sense cap tipus d'exclusió ni discriminació, i perquè s'informa en tot moment de com funciona i els seus components, permetent així que qui vulgui pugui millorar-la.
+>    1. És **Oberta** perquè s'ofereix universalment a la participació de tothom sense cap tipus d'exclusió ni discriminació, i perquè s'informa en tot moment de com funciona i els seus components, permetent així que qui vulgui pugui millorar-la.

-    1. It is **open** because it is universally open to the participation of everybody without any kind of exclusion nor discrimination, and because it is always described how it works and its components, enabling everyone to improve it.
+    1. It is **Open** because it offers itself universally to the participation of everybody without any kind of exclusion nor discrimination, and because information on its functioning and components are always `published at any given time|publicly available`, thereby enabling anyone who so wishes, to improve it.

->    2. És **lliure** perquè tothom hi pot fer el que vol i gaudir-ne tal i com es preveu en la referència a les llibertats dels [principis generals (apartat I.)](#i-resum-i-principis-generals), i tot això independentment del seu nivell de participació a la xarxa i sense imposar termes i condicions que contradiguin aquest acord de forma unilateral.
+>    2. És **Lliure** perquè tothom hi pot fer el que vol i gaudir-ne tal i com es preveu en la referència a les llibertats dels [principis generals (apartat I.)](#i-resum-i-principis-generals), i tot això independentment del seu nivell de participació a la xarxa i sense imposar termes i condicions que contradiguin aquest acord de forma unilateral.

-    2. It is **free** because everybody can use it for whatever purpose and enjoy it as foreseen in the freedoms of the “General principles” section, independently of his network participation degree.
+    2. It is **Free** because everybody can use it to do what they want and enjoy it just as foreseen in the freedoms of the [General Principles (section I.)](#i-summary-and-general-principles), regardless of anyone's level of participation in the network, and without imposing any terms or conditions which contradict this agreement in a unilateral way.

+    _and without having to suffer the imposition of any terms or conditions  which contradict this agreement in a unilateral way when `accessing|using` the network._

->    3. És **neutral** perquè la xarxa és independent dels continguts, no els condiciona i hi poden circular lliurement; Els usuaris poden accedir i produir continguts independentment de les seves possibilitats financeres o condició social.
+>    3. És **Neutral** perquè la xarxa és independent dels continguts, no els condiciona i hi poden circular lliurement; Els usuaris poden accedir i produir continguts independentment de les seves possibilitats financeres o condició social.
 Quan des de guifi.net s'incorporen continguts a la xarxa es fa o bé per estimular-ne de nous, o bé per a la gestió de la pròpia xarxa, o simplement en exercici de la llibertat d'incorporar-hi continguts, però en cap cas amb l'objectiu de substituir o impedir-ne d'altres.

-    3. It is **neutral** because the network is independent of the contents, it does not influence them and they can freely circulate; the users can access and produce contents independently to their financial capacity or their social condition.
-The new contents produced by guifi.net are orientated to stimulate new ones, or for the network administration itself, or simply in exercise of the freedom of adding new contents, but not to replace or to to block other ones.
+    3. It is **Neutral** because the network is independent of the contents, it does not condition these and they can circulate freely; users can access and produce contents regardless of their financial capacity or social condition.
+When, from Guifi.net, new contents are added to the network, this is done either to stimulate new content, or for the administration of the network itself, or simply as an exercise of the freedom of adding contents, but never for the purpose of substituting or blocking other contents.

->    També és **neutral** respecte de la tecnologia, la xarxa es pot construir amb la tecnologia que decideixin els seus participants sense més limitacions que les que es derivin de la pròpia tecnologia.
+>    També és **Neutral** respecte de la tecnologia, la xarxa es pot construir amb la tecnologia que decideixin els seus participants sense més limitacions que les que es derivin de la pròpia tecnologia.

-    It is also **neutral** with regard to the technology, the network can be built with whatever technology chosen by the participants with the only limitations resulting of the technology itself.
+    It is also **Neutral** with regard to technology.
+The network can be built with whatever technology its participants decide, without any limitations apart from those `inherent to|derived by` the technology itself.

 >+ **c.
 Guifi.net**

++ **c.
+Guifi.net**

 >    És el conjunt format per la xarxa i les persones individuals, col·lectius, empreses, institucions i administracions que hi donen suport o hi col·laboren de manera que la xarxa esdevé operativa i ofereixi connectivitat a tothom.
 Per tant fa d'operador de telecomunicacions.

-+ **c.
-Guifi.net**

-    Is the set formed by the network and the individuals, the collectives, the enterprises, the institutions and the administrations that support it or collaborates with it in a way that the network becomes operational and offers connectivity to everybody.
-Thus, they act as telecommunication operators.
+    Is the ensemble formed by the network, individuals, collectives, businesses, institutions and administrations who provide it with support or collaborate with it so that the network be operational and offer connectivity to everybody.
+Therefore, it acts as a telecommunications operator.

 >+ **d.
 Participants i titularitat**

++ **d.
+Participants and Ownership**

 >    Els participants son aquelles persones físiques o jurídiques que incorporen infraestructures i trams a la xarxa a través de l'acceptació dels [Comuns de la XOLN](#cxoln).
 Els participants retenen la titularitat d'aquestes infraestructures de manera que la titularitat de la xarxa està distribuïda entre els participants.
 Els participants són doncs també els inversors de la xarxa, també reben la denominació de `padrins`, i de l'acte de cobrir la inversió, la denominació d'`apadrinament`.

-+ **d.
-Ownership and Participants**

-    The participants are those natural or juridical persons that contribute infrastructure as network segments accepting the FONN Compact.
-The participants keep the proprietorship of their contributions in a way that the network proprietorship is distributed among the participants.
-This way, the participants are the network investors.
-They are called “sponsors” and the act of covering the investment is called “sponsorship”.
+    Participants are the natural or juridical persons who contribute infrastructure and segments to the network via their acceptance of the [CXOLN](#cxoln).
+As participants retain ownership of their infrastructures, the ownership of the network itself is distributed amongst its participants.
+Therefore, participants are the network's investors, for which they receive the denomination of `sponsors`, while the act of `undertaking|assuming` an investment is called `sponsorship`.

 >+ **e.
 Formes de participació**